An undecidable extension of Morley's theorem on the number of countable models: Other logics

 \begin{proof} In this situation $\Mod(\sigma)$ is obtained by applying $\opgm$ to a Borel set, and hence is $\bPi^1_1$; it follows that $\cong_\sigma$ is $\bSigma_1^1$ by Lemma \ref{lem:ProjectiveComplexityOfSecondOrder}.
-The result on the number of equivalence classes then follows by Burgess's dichotomy theorem (Theorem \ref{thm:Burgess}). \end{proof}
+The result on the number of equivalence classes then follows by Burgess' dichotomy theorem (Theorem \ref{thm:Burgess}). \end{proof}

-\begin{thm} In the usual model for $\PFA$, if $\mathcal{L}$ is the closure of second-order logic under open and closed game quantifiers and $\sigma$ is an $\mathcal{L}$-sentence, then the associated isomorphism relation $\cong_\sigma$ has either a perfect set of pairwise non-isomorphic elements or $\leq \aleph_1$ of them. \end{thm}
+\begin{crl} In the usual model for $\PFA$, if $\mathcal{L}$ is the closure of second-order logic under open and closed game quantifiers and $\sigma$ is an $\mathcal{L}$-sentence, then the associated isomorphism relation $\cong_\sigma$ has either a perfect set of pairwise non-isomorphic elements or $\leq \aleph_1$ of them. \end{crl}

 \begin{proof} The relation $\cong_\sigma$ is in $L(\mathbb{R})$, indeed it is $\sigma$-projective, so the result follows from Foreman-Magidor (Theorem \ref{thm:ForemanMagidor}). \end{proof}